robertue1/News_topic_modeling_using_NLP/project_proposal.md

 The MVP for this project will consists in creating a database to storage all of the news content (with the capacity of periodically adding articles to the database), do preprocessing and apply topic modeling.

+The end goal is to build a web app, where users could see the evolution of the news associated to the country, from 1999-to present times.